d3fc/d3fc/site/src/components/series/point.md

 The series assumes that each object has a `date` property which defines its x-location, and a `close` property which defines its y-location.
 However, these can be changed via the `xValue` and `yValue` properties.

-You can supply a function via the `radius` property that specifies the radius for each point.
+You can supply a function via the `size` property that specifies the size for each point.
 You can also modify how the series is rendered via the `decorate` function which is supplied the selection containing the `g` element that is the parent for each `circle`:

 ```js
 {{{example-code}}}